heritage arts glass project

 Music Guitar Intermediate

-Pre-requisite Guitar 1 or prior experience.
+Pre-requisite Guitar Beginning or prior experience.
 This class builds upon the fundamental skills to further develop your expertise in a variety of techniques and genres and expand your repertoire.
 Class meets in Room 103.
-Instructor: Faris Harton.
+Instructor Faris Harton.

 Music Recording & Production